steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Drag-Group.md

 #### Description

-Callback for the drag target when the drop operation is executed.
+Callback for the target of the drag operation when the drop is executed.

 #### Arguments